jhastrovio/Pers-MS-OpenAI/ROADMAP.md

 - [x] Add .env file and python-dotenv for local development

 ### 6. End-to-End Test
-- [ ] Test the flow: ChatGPT → API (with auth) → Data action → Response
+- [x] Test the flow: ChatGPT → API (with auth) → Data action → Response
-- [ ] Confirm ChatGPT can "see" and use your API via OpenAPI schema
+- [x] Confirm ChatGPT can "see" and use your API via OpenAPI schema

+### 7. Documentation
+- [x] Write and publish a user guide in docs/USER_GUIDE.md

+### 8. Testing & User Experience
+- [ ] Collect user feedback on ChatGPT Actions integration
+- [ ] Test and refine prompt/response quality
+- [ ] Improve error messages and guidance for common issues
+- [ ] Add more helpful examples and onboarding tips

+### 9. Migration to Message-Centric API Responses (Responses API Style)
+- [ ] Design and add new response models (`Message`, `APIResponse`) in `core/models.py`
+- [ ] Refactor all endpoints to return `APIResponse` with `messages`, `data`, and `code`
+- [ ] Update error handling to use message-centric responses (except for 500/internal errors)
+- [ ] Update OpenAPI schema and documentation to reflect new response format
+- [ ] Refactor and expand tests for new response structure
+- [ ] Test with ChatGPT Actions/LLM to ensure messages are surfaced as intended
+- [ ] Refine user-facing messages for clarity and usefulness
+- [ ] Remove legacy response models and code paths

 **Note:**
 - OpenAI deployment environment variables now use the convention: